|Nutritional Guidelines (per serving)|

 - 1/2 teaspoon gel food coloring

-- Continue to cook the sugar syrup, stirring occasionally, until the thermometer reads 300° Fahrenheit (149° C).
+Continue to cook the sugar syrup, stirring occasionally, until the thermometer reads 300 F (149 C).
 Remove the pan from the heat, and let the candy stop bubbling completely.
 Once it is still, stir in the flavoring extract and food coloring.
 If you want to make two different colors and flavors of broken glass candy from one batch, pour half of the sugar syrup into a separate pan before you add the extract and food coloring.
 Work quickly and add different colors and flavors to the two batches, so that the candy does not start to set in the pans.

-Note: The strength of extracts vary greatly from brand to brand and flavor to flavor.
+- The strength of extracts vary greatly from brand to brand and flavor to flavor.
 It may take a little trial and error to determine how much flavoring to add to suit your taste.
-If you are using flavoring oils, they are much stronger than extracts, so start by adding just 1/2 teaspoon flavoring oil.
+If you are using flavoring oils, they're much stronger than extracts, so start by adding just 1/2 teaspoon flavoring oil.